javiegal/Curso2021-2022-ODKG/HandsOn/Group33/selfAssessmentHandsOn2.md

 - [ ] Uses a domain that is not the one given by default in Protégé
 - [ ] Uses different paths for ontology resources (i.e., classes and properties) and individuals
 - [ ] Ensures that the paths for individuals of different classes are not the same
-- [ ] Defines property URIs independently of class URIs
+- [ ] Defines individual URIs independently of class URIs

 **The ontology file:**

-Uses the .ttl extension
+- [ ] Uses the .ttl extension
 - [ ] Is serialized in the Turtle format
 - [ ] Follows the resource naming strategy
 - [ ] Contains at least one class